 News

-Art-Tek Tulltorja — our design to transform a former brick factory in the heart of Prishtina, Kosovo, into a climate-forward art and technology district — has been selected as a winner of the 2025 Holcim Foundation Awards.
-This annual award celebrates “outstanding contributions to sustainable construction and the world's most significant projects advancing sustainable design.”
-Along with my teammates Rafi Segal, Bekim Ramku (OUD), and Alexander D’Hooghe (ORG Permanent Modernity), we’ll attend the award ceremony taking place on Nov 20th at the close of the Venice Biennale of Architecture.
-Drop me a line if you’ll also be in Venice and if not, you can follow the stream online here.
+Art-Tek Tulltorja — our design to transform a former brick factory in the heart of Prishtina, Kosovo, into a climate-forward art and technology district — has been selected as 2025 Holcim Foundation’s Grand Prize winner for sustainable design for the region of Europe!
+Along with my teammates Rafi Segal, Bekim Ramku (OUD), and Alexander D’Hooghe (ORG Permanent Modernity), we’re honored as our project moves into construction in 2026.